Collect and share sensitive data.

 All responses that your API returns will be passed back to the client transparently through Relay.
 Any fields returned containing encrypted data will also be decrypted before being returned to the client.
-This means your infrastructure never handles anything other than ciphertext, but your users can still see requests and responses without any visibility over the encrypted data itself.
+This means your infrastructure never handles anything other than ciphertext, but your users can still see requests and responses in plaintext.

 Relay supports field encryption up to a payload size of 10MB.

 You don’t need to change your database configuration, although Evervault-encrypted strings are marginally longer than the original value.
+This may require you to increase length limits on fields, as well as convert certain datatypes from numeric values to strings.
 You can store Evervault-encrypted data in your database as you would the plaintext version.

 Relay intercepts outbound requests by signing a new certificate for the target (e.g.

 api.twilio.com) using the Relay Root CA. In order to establish a TLS connection with the target, your system needs to trust the Root CA certificate.
 Relay transparently terminates TLS-encrypted requests and decrypts all Evervault-encrypted data within the payload before establishing a new TLS connection with the destination and sending the request.